Azure/azure-powershell/src/Spring/README.md

       default:
         script: "'default'"

-  # Returns a random value of RelativePath after each execution of Get-AzSpringResourceUploadUrl
+  # Returns a random value of RelativePath after each execution of Get-AzSpringAppsResourceUploadUrl
   - where:
       verb: Get
       subject: ^ResourceUploadUrl$